bitprj/BitCamp/Learning-Labs-101/2-theymlfile.md

 ### Breaking down `steps: `

-**Before we take a look at how an entire `steps: ` section should be written and how it works together, let's dive first into each specific option.**
+**Before we take a look at how an entire `steps: ` section should be written and how it works together, let's dive first into each specific attribute.**

 **1. `title: ` and `description: `**